 Our recent practice has been to grant equity-based awards to our executive officers, if any at all, on an annual basis.
-All such grants are subject to approval by the Compensation Committee at a regularly scheduled meeting during the year.
+All such grants are subject to prior approval by the Compensation Committee at a regularly scheduled meeting during the year as well as approval by our Board.
 The date of grant and the fair market value of the award are based upon the date of the Compensation Committee meeting approving such grant.
 When granting equity-based awards, the Compensation Committee considers a number of factors in determining the amount of equity incentive awards, if any, to grant to our executives, including: